ISSN 1305-5550 | e-ISSN 2548-0669

 Statistical methods

 should be provided in sufficient detail so that the readers can reach the original data and evaluate the reported results.
 Findings should be measured as much as possible and the appropriate margin of error and uncertainty (such as confidence intervals) should be indicated.
-It is important to avoid relying only on the p-values ??of statistical hypothesis measures that are insufficient to convey important information about the dimensions of the effects.
-P values ??must be given explicitly.
+It is important to avoid relying only on the p-values of statistical hypothesis measures that are insufficient to convey important information about the dimensions of the effects.
+P values must be given explicitly.
 Statistical terms, abbreviations and symbols should be defined.
 In the last paragraph of this section, statistical analyses used, and the values given by the (±) sign after the arithmetic mean or proportion should be indicated.

 Results